Superhero film: Criticism

 At the end of the 2010s and later on in the 2020s, Moore's opinions became more widespread, often pointing out a tendency for superheroes to maintain the status quo.
-In "Infinity Wars: Post 9/11 Superhero Films and American Empire" Peter J. Bruno argues that "[...] post-9/11 superhero films cannot imagine alternatives outside of empire and its capitalist hegemony."
-He goes forward, tying superhero movies to an "aesthetic of death" and the process of the dehumanization of the enemy or othering — both typical of fascism according to Umberto Eco's Ur-Fascism — and ties in Achille Mbembe’s concept of necropolitics.
+In "Infinity Wars: Post 9/11 Superhero Films and American Empire" Peter J. Bruno argued that "[...] post-9/11 superhero films cannot imagine alternatives outside of empire and its capitalist hegemony."
+He goes forward, tying superhero movies to an "aesthetic of death" and the process of the dehumanization of the enemy or othering—both typical of fascism according to Umberto Eco's Ur-Fascism—and ties in Achille Mbembe’s concept of necropolitics.
 Similar fascistic tendencies were noted by other commentators, notably with the spread of the term "Copaganda."

 By the 2020s, "superhero fatigue" emerged to describe audience weariness with formulaic superhero films, reflected in declining box-office returns and mixed reviews.
 In particular, the Marvel Cinematic Universe has been criticized for over-saturating the market with its expansion to streaming beginning with Phase Four, prompting Marvel Studios to rethink its annual output.